slime-systems/slime-document--support/docs/api.md

 ### Trading Document: List by Transaction

-Show documents in a transaction.
+Retrieve a list of documents in a specific transaction.

 API Subject: `trading-document/list-by-transaction`
 <details>